Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aks_edge_essentials_single_vi/_index.md

   ![Architecture Diagram](./arch_diagram.png)

-  > **Note:** Azure Video Indexer enabled by Arc is currently in preview and is not officially supported by Microsoft.
+  > **Note:** Azure Video Indexer enabled by Arc is currently in preview.
 You must have your Azure subscription approved to use the Video Indexer enabled by Arc extension.
 To get your subscription approved please submit [this form](https://aka.ms/vi-register).

 ## Prerequisites